bonitasoft/bonita-doc/md/database-configuration-for-business-data.md

 * A database created in a [supported RDBMS](https://customer.bonitasoft.com/support-policies)
 * JNDI data sources to access the database

-::: primary
+::: info
 Some configuration file detailed below are located under `setup` folder.
-See [Bonita BPM plaform setup tool](BonitaBPM_platform_setup) for more information about platform configuration.
+See [Bonita BPM plaform setup tool](BonitaBPM_platform_setup.md) for more information about platform configuration.
 :::

-::: primary
+::: info
 Configuration is done per tenant.
-If you have multiple tenants to configure, you need to apply instructions below individually to each tenant.
+If you have multiple tenants to configure, you need to apply instructions below individually for each tenant.
 :::

 ## Database creation